Freedom of Expression

 Can I protest an event or activity?

-As expressed in our Statement on Free Expression, the university remains committed to free expression in all forms of communication, including non-violent protest and dissent.
+As outlined in our Statement on Free Expression, the university remains committed to free expression in all forms of communication, including non-violent protest and dissent.
 Members of the university community have the right to criticize and question other views expressed on our campuses; however, they may not obstruct or otherwise interfere with others’ freedom of expression, and they must also comply with all applicable Canadian and Alberta laws and university policies.

-How is the university protecting community members from expressions of hate, harassment, or threats?
+How is the university protecting community members from expressions of hate, harassment or threats?

 The University of Alberta is committed to fostering an environment that is free of discrimination and harassment.
 The university also has an obligation under law and ethical responsibilities as an institution of higher learning to provide a respectful environment for work, study, and living that supports dignity and equity for all community members.